 Research education at SKH is offered through the research subject Performative and Mediated Practices, which has four specialisations:

 - Film and Media

 - Performing Arts

 Circus as a field of research fits into these specialisations, depending on the focus of the research project.

-Here you can find contact information for all of us at the Department of Circus.
+Here you can find contact information for us working with the circus education at SKH.

 Courses and programmes